JHoskyns18/Numerical-Methods/README.md

 # Numerical-Methods
 ## Masters in Astrophysics and Space Science - Rome Semester 1

 'Numerical Methods'  is a module in the first term of the MSc in Astrophysics and Space Science (MASS) program.
-This course covers a practical introduction to computational techniques in Python, essential for solving complex problems encountered in astrophysics.
-The idea of the lectures in this module is to ensure all students have a suffient proficiency of Python, to serve for the rest of the masters program.
+This course is an introduction to computational techniques performed in Python.
+These skills are applyed in the context of complex astrophysical problems.
+The idea of the lectures in this module is to ensure all students have a suffient proficiency of Python, to serve us for the rest of the two-year program.

 ## Topics covered in this course:

 Data Visualization and Plotting

--Line plots, scatter plots, histograms, 3D plots etc.
+- Line plots, scatter plots, histograms, 3D plots etc.

 - Annotated graphs and visualization of numerical results using matplotlib and seaborn